mlaidouni/m2.s1/bdd.specialisee/tp/Partie 03/tp.03/TP3.md

 # TP3 Bases de données spécialisées
-# 2024 - 2025
+# 2025 - 2026

 ## Connect to your Cassandra cluster using cqlsh.

-   Does `nodetool describecluster` work on all the nodes ?
+   Does `nodetool describecluster` work on all the nodes?
-   If not, why not ?
+   If not, why not?
-   What is the root cause of this apparently non-deterministic behaviour ?
+   What is the root cause of this apparently non-deterministic behaviour?

-## Install python, the python driver for cassandra and
+## Python

-   run on your cluster all the programs seen during the lecture.
+   Install python, the python driver for cassandra and run on your cluster suitable variants of the programs discussed during the lecture.

-   Have you encountered any difficulty that we have not seen during the lecture ?
+   Have you encountered any difficulty?

-## After having created a keyspace 'demo',
+## Describering

-   compare the results of executing the command lines
+   Create a keyspace 'demo', compare the results of executing the command lines

    nodetool describering demo
    nodetool describering system

-   Why is there a difference in the outputs ?
+   Why is there a difference in the outputs?
-   Why is there such difference ?
+   Why is there such difference?

-## The file ex6-music.py can create two small keyspaces
+## Music DB

-   with data related to music.
-Can you
+   The execution of the file `ex6-music.py` creates two small column families with data related to music.

-   1) think of queries to use these data ?
+   1) Which queries to use these data are reasonable in a real world application?

-   2) does the data model fit your queries ?
+   2) Does the data model fit the queries of part 1) above?
-      If not, can you change the keyspace schema ?
+      If not, can you change the keyspace schema?

-   3) Perform a read query at different consistency levels, and with a different number of machine turned on.
+   3) Perform a read query at different consistency levels, and with a different number of nodes on-line.
 	  Produce results that indeed show the
 	  difference in consistency levels.